wp-plugins/flyzoo/readme.txt

 * Live Support: welcome your visitors and proactively invite them to chat or contact you while you're offline!

-* Chat Rooms: full-featured group chats with emoticons, moderation, media content preview.
+* Chat Rooms: full-featured group chats with emoticons, moderation and media content preview.
 Embed a chat room into a page with a shortcode (PRO Plan)

 * Real-time Visitors Monitoring: get actionable insights about who is visiting your website and improve customer support to increase sales